We believe that literacy is a human right.

 The Literacy Lab serves children from age three through grade three.
 We partner with school districts to help close the literacy gap largely by embedding full-time, rigorously-trained tutors in early childhood centers and elementary schools.
-The Literacy Lab also supports early literacy for families experiencing homelessness.

-The Literacy Lab was co-founded by Co-Executive Directors Tom Dillon and Ashley Johnson in 2009 in response to the challenges that Ashley saw in her own classroom as a high school special education teacher for District of Columbia Public Schools.
+The Literacy Lab was co-founded by Tom Dillon and Ashley Johnson in 2009 in response to the challenges that Ashley saw in her own classroom as a high school special education teacher for District of Columbia Public Schools.
 The Literacy Lab began by offering after-school reading tutoring to children in Washington, DC and Alexandria, VA.
 In 2012 The Literacy Lab was selected as a national replication partner for the Reading Corps model.
 Through this partnership, The Literacy Lab has dramatically increased its reach by implementing a sustainable, research- and evidence-based early literacy intervention model in partnership with school districts.